vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/2023-08-25-graph-chart-table-diagram-map-intro.md

 * Mẫu 3 - đây là câu trả lời mà mình tự viết (My own response): The line chart describes the changes in the consumption of fast foods in the UK for a period of 20 years from 1970 to 1990.
 The data are measured in grams per week (g/w) and are broken down into three categories namely hamburgers, fish & chips, and pizzas.
 Overall, there was an upward trend in the consumption of hamburgers and fish & chips, while the number of pizzas consumed declined over the period.

 # Luyện tập (Practice)
-Dưới đây là một số gợi ý về cách các bạn có thể luyện tập giới thiệu bản thân IELTS 17 Academic Student's Book
+Dưới đây là một số gợi ý về cách các bạn có thể luyện tập viết phần Mở Bài nhé:
+1. Compose an introduction for each of the practice tests included in the Academic Student’s Books, spanning from Volume 1 to Volume 18.
+2. Submit your introductions to a certified teacher or instructor for feedback and suggestions.